gkichaev/PAINTOR_V3.0/README.md

 ## Functional Annotations
 We have compiled library of functional annotations that you may find useful.
-You can download it [here] (https://ucla.box.com/s/x47apvgv51au1rlmuat8m4zdjhcniv2d).
 This large compendium includes .bed files for most of the Roadmap/ENCODE data as well as other regulatory and genic annotations.
+Please see the  [wiki] (https://github.com/gkichaev/PAINTOR_V3.0/wiki/2b.-Overlapping-annotations) for more information and download link.